kubzzz/5LIU0_BalanceRobot/README.md

 ```
 ros2 launch balance_robot rsp_sim.launch.py
 ```
-Now Gazebo and RViz should open up and start the robot simulation
+Now Gazebo and RViz should open up and start the robot simulation Note: you might need to start it up for a second time to spawn the robot.

 ### 6: Control the robot with your keyboard
 make sure your still in the ros workspace directory (balanceRobot_ws)